wso2/docs-is/en/docs/guides/access-delegation/configure-jwt-grant.md

 	```

 !!! tip
-    If you have configured the service provider and identity provider in a tenant, add the tenant domain as a query parameter to the access token endpoint, e.g., if the tenant domain is wso2.com, the access token endpoint should be `https://localhost:9443/oauth2/token tenantDomain=wso2.com.`
+    If you have configured the service provider and identity provider in a tenant, add the tenant domain as a query parameter to the access token endpoint.
+For example, if the tenant domain is wso2.com, the access token endpoint should be `https://localhost:9443/oauth2/token tenantDomain=wso2.com.`